brookelove/cakeman/README.md

 # Description

-SO thi sis my first project that I have completed for someone else> It was created for my uncle Jason to run his cake business.
+This is my first project that I have completed for someone else.
+It was created for my Uncle Jason to run his cake business.
 He makes crazy cakes thate are inventive and creative.
 I created this with the intention of cool relazed vibe with not that many flashy colors other than the cakes, which speak for themselves.

 # Motivation